robinsving/pf2e-item-revitalizer/README.md

 ## Installation

-TBD
+Add the link to the `module.json` into Foundry VTT

 ## Usage

 1. Open your game in Foundry VTT.
 2. Navigate to the desired scene where you want to perform the compatibility check.
-3. TBD
+3. Click the PIR icon (fork) in the Scene Control Buttons and select Run PIR

 ## Features

-- Performs a deep comparison of items between the PF2e Compendium and the actors in your game.
+- Performs a comparison of items between the Items added to the Actors in your game with the PF2e Compendium versions
-- Highlights any properties that differ between the items.
+- Highlights any properties that differ between the Items
-- Provides links to easily access the origin and actor items for further inspection.
+- Provides links to easily access the Compendium and Actor Items for further inspection

 ## Compatibility

 This module is designed for use with the PF2e system in Foundry VTT.
-It may not be compatible with other game systems on Foundry VTT.
+It is not compatible with other game systems on Foundry VTT.

 ## License